-Engineered fabric structures are superior to traditional wooden and steel structures in many ways.
+Engineered fabric hoop building structures are superior to traditional wooden and steel hoop buildings in many ways.
 They are healthier for the livestock, long-lasting, more adaptable, and cost-effective.

 1.Healthier for Livestock

-Windows are expensive, so steel and wood buildings are dark and have limited options for natural light.
+Windows are expensive, so a steel or wood hoop building can be dark and have limited options for natural light.
 Lighting is a critical factor in keeping animals calm and productive.
-Fabric buildings use translucent fabric that introduces daylight and creates a more natural atmosphere for the animals.
+A fabric hoop building uses translucent fabric that introduces daylight and creates a more natural atmosphere for the animals.

-Fabric buildings also offer many methods for proper ventilation of the space.
+A fabric hoop building also offers many methods for proper ventilation of the space.
 The shape of the buildings allows for more air volume.
 With the option of skylights and openings in the fabric to allow air ventilation as well as the large ventilation fans, there is plenty of quality air for animals to breathe.

 Engineered fabric buildings are created using treated, non-corrosive materials that combat damp environments created through weather conditions and animal respiration.
 The truss structures also eliminate the need for supporting pillars that break up the interior of more traditional building structures.
 In this way, engineered fabric buildings create wide open, airy spaces that are as close to feeling like the outdoors as possible.

 Fabric buildings are incredibly adaptable.
 They can be constructed to nearly any dimension, with any roof pitch or peak height.
 The structures can include offset peaks, varying column heights, sidewall dormers, and mono-slope roofs.